lukichoooo/Balamb-Docs/README.md

 ---

 ## Why
-I created Balamb Docs to offer a **simple and fast** way for users to upload and manage small text documents.
+I created Balamb Docs to offer a **simple and fast** way for users to manage small text documents.
 My goal was to make:
 - **Editing** quick and intuitive for brief notes or drafts.
 - **Sharing** and permission management straightforward for collaboration.

-I wanted a lightweight alternative to bulky editors—perfect for jotting down ideas on the fly.
+I wanted a lightweight alternative to bulky editors, perfect for jotting down ideas on the fly.

 ---